bnhmmr/cherzyz/README.md

   #### *"in a room there may be 100 people and 99 may dont believe in you, but all you need is one who does."*
 ⠈⠂⠄⠄⠂⠁⠁⠂⠄⠄⠂⠁⠁⠂⠄⠄⠂⠁⠁⠂⠄, ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
   ### .ᐟ . .  ⌞Im *cherry, chers*, u can also call me venus or pie i dont mind⌝
- ➤ im very friendly pls bmf im lonely
+ ➤ im very friendly actually lol
-╰┈➤  no dnis just dont be weird
+╰┈➤  no dnis just dont be too weird
 ### WIP sorry im lazy